SNAP Benefits in Indiana: How to Apply and Qualify

 ON THIS PAGE

 The Supplemental Nutrition Assistance Program (SNAP) helps you and your family buy groceries.
-For low-income households in Indiana, this program provides monthly funds to purchase nutritious food.
+If you have a low income, this program provides monthly funds to help you afford healthy food.

 SNAP Income Limits and Benefit Amounts in Indiana